kylehogan/idealAdsFunctionalities/README.md

 ## Notes on Reusability

 While we used basic parameterizing functionalities and simple distributions in evaluating this work, both aspects are highly customizable.
 For example, an alternative targeting parameterizing functionalities could be a click predictor model.

 Additionally, more complex distributions over users could incorporate correlations over specific features of interest and align with the use of those features during targeting or engagement.

+Finally, while we provide `reproduce_plots.sh` to run `distinguishing_game.py` and produce the plots as they appear in the paper, `distinguishing_game.py` accept more arguments than are supported by `reproduce_plots.sh` and could be used to run larger numbers of trials or different total variation distances, etc.